katlund/BlockStab/README.md

 ## Installation

 Follow the download options from the Git repository main page.
-Then navigate to the repo and run `install_blockstab.m` in MATLAB.
+Then navigate to the repo (`BlockStab`) and run `install_blockstab.m` in MATLAB.
 Note that this script only temporarily saves the paths; they will be cleared at the next start-up.
-To permanently save `BlockStab` routines to the startup path, run `savepath`, which may overwrite paths to other functions with the same names.
+To permanently save `BlockStab` routines to the startup path, run `savepath` after `install_blockstab.m`, which may overwrite paths to other functions with the same names.

-Note: Some mixed precision functionality (functions ending with `_mp`) in this branch requires the Advanpix Multiprecision Computing Toolbox.
-If this is not available, use instead the analogous functions ending with `_vpa`, which uses the (slower) built-in MATLAB vpa.
+## Dependencies

+Mixed precision routines (i.e., those ending with `_mp`) require the [Advanpix Multiprecision Computing Toolbox](https://www.advanpix.com/), which requires a paid license.
+An altertive, built-in option is the slower [`vpa`](https://mathworks.com/help/symbolic/vpa.html); associated routines are denoted with `_vpa`.

-## Usage
+## Gram-Schmidt Routines

 The main purpose of this software is to study, verify, and conjecture the stability properties of different versions of Block Gram-Schmidt (BGS) via a skeleton-muscle paradigm.
 Each skeleton and muscle can be run individually or via the drivers

 ```matlab
 BGS(XX, s, skel, musc, rpltol, verbose)